Ask a doctor about a prescription for BETAHISTINE TECNIGEN 16 mg TABLETS

 If you take more Betahistina TecniGen than you should

-If you or someone else takes too much betahistina (overdose), talk to a doctor or go to the hospital immediately.
+If you or someone else takes too much betahistina (overdose), talk to a doctor or go to a hospital immediately.
 Bring the medication with you.
 The following effects may occur:

 If you forget to take Betahistina TecniGen

-If you forget a dose, skip the one you missed.
+If you forget a dose, skip the missed dose.
 Take your next dose at the usual time.

-Do not stop taking betahistina without telling your doctor, even if you start feeling better.
+Do not stop taking betahistina without telling your doctor, even if you start to feel better.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-If you have an allergic reaction, stop taking betahistina and consult a doctor or go to the hospital immediately.
+If you have an allergic reaction, stop taking betahistina and consult a doctor or go to a hospital immediately.
 The effects may include:

-Stop taking betahistina and see a doctor or go to the hospital immediately if you notice any of the above effects.
+Stop taking betahistina and see a doctor or go to a hospital immediately if you notice any of the above effects.

 Frequent(may affect up to 1 in 10 people):

-Other adverse effects that have been reported with the use of betahistina
+Other side effects that have been reported with the use of betahistina

-Taking betahistina with meals may help reduce stomach problems.
+Taking betahistina during meals may help reduce stomach problems.

 Composition of Betahistina TecniGen

-Each tablet contains 16 mg of betahistine dihydrochloride.
+Each tablet contains 16 mg of betahistina dihydrochloride.

-Betahistina TecniGen 16 mg tablets EFG are white, round, biconvex, non-coated, scored on one side and marked with “I” in relief on both sides of the score, and smooth on the other side.
+Betahistina TecniGen 16 mg tablets EFG are white, round, biconvex, and uncoated tablets, scored on one side and marked with "I" in relief on both sides of the score, and smooth on the other side.

 Tecnimede España Industria Farmacéutica, S.A.